 The Latest Maintenance Release of each Long Term Stability Release are the best choices for security and sustainability.
 For more information, refer to K5903: BIG-IP software support policy.
 The lowest-numbered version in the Latest Maintenance Release column is generally considered the most stable while the highest number contains the newest features and security fixes.

-tmsh load sys config verifybefore the upgrade"
+tmsh load sys config verify

 If a Big-IP fails to upgrade and further troubleshooting cannot be performed due to time constraints, follow the below steps before reverting to the previous Big-IP version.